ibm-ecosystem-engineering/Watson-Speech/single-container-stt/README.md

 ```
 This service runs the foreground.

-## Step 5: Query the service
+## Step 5: Query the STT service
 Open up another terminal, and query the service to transcribe audio files.
-Download a `.wav` file with English or French speech to your local machine, with the name `output.wav`.
-Then, you can use `curl` to request transcriptions.
+Download an audio `.wav` file with English or French speech to your local machine, and give it the name `output.wav`.
+Then, you can request transcriptions of the speech with the commands below.

 Use the default STT model, which is configured as `en-US_Multimedia` in `env_config.json`:
 ```